16" radio station transcription records

 (Audiotronics 425VT Transcription Record Player)

-These are a couple photos of my wife and I as DJs on KTEQ-fm Rapid City from 1983 to 1994.
+My wife and I were weekly DJs on college radio station KTEQ-fm in Rapid City from 1983 to 1994.

 KTEQ was a low power, non-profit college radio station that broadcast from the